ian-whitestone/ian-whitestone.github.io/_posts/2021-01-11-zappa-serverless-docker.md

 But even with all its magic, there are still some major pains for many Python deployments.
 Your Lambda zip package can only be a [few hundred megabytes](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html), which is easily exceeded as soon as you have any larger dependencies like pandas, numpy, or sklearn.
 Zappa provides a smart [workaround](https://github.com/Miserlou/Zappa#large-projects) for this by saving your large dependencies in S3 and downloading them at runtime, but this kills response times when your function is [cold starting](https://www.serverless.com/blog/keep-your-lambdas-warm).
 On top of the size limits, you also need to make sure you are using Python package versions that were compiled for Amazon Linux for any packages with C dependencies.
 These two nuances quickly add more complexity & headaches to your serverless deployments.

-Last month, [AWS announced new functionality](https://aws.amazon.com/blogs/aws/new-for-aws-lambda-container-image-support/) that lets you deploy Lambda functions as **container images** up to 10GB in size.
+In December 2020, [AWS announced new functionality](https://aws.amazon.com/blogs/aws/new-for-aws-lambda-container-image-support/) that lets you deploy Lambda functions as **container images** up to 10GB in size.
 What does that mean?
 Instead of pre-compiling all your packages on Amazon Linux, putting them & your application code in a zip file and hoping you are under the limit, you can now just create a Docker image and deploy your function with that.

 Today, I'm happy to announce that you **can now use Zappa to manage your serverless deployments with Docker ✨🍰✨** .